qvdm/PasswordThing/docs/configuration.md

 userid is 30 characters.

 ## Enter Password
-press **'O'** to enter a new password for the current slot.
+Press **'O'** to enter a new password for the current slot.
 The password may contain numbers, letters, spaces  and special characters.
 Maximum length is 30 characters.

+## Name a slot
+Press **'N'** to enter a name for the current slot.
+0-7 letters or digits.
+The name is displayed on the OLED when the slot is selected

+## Display a slot name
+Press **'R'** to display the name assigned to the current slot

 ## Set password generator Mode
 Press **'M'** to set the mode for subsequent generated passwords.
 The